bbheb/bbheb.github.io/Garrett_BiblicalHebrew/Hebrew keyboard/README.md

 2. Then click the following link.

-[Install the SIL Hebrew Keyboard](https://github.com/martinmts/BiblicalHebrew/blob/main/Garrett_BiblicalHebrew/Hebrew%20keyboard/sil_hebrew.kmp) (Latest release date: 02/01/2021, 11:26 AM ET)
+- [Install the SIL Hebrew Keyboard](https://github.com/martinmts/BiblicalHebrew/blob/main/Garrett_BiblicalHebrew/Hebrew%20keyboard/sil_hebrew.kmp) (Latest release date: 02/01/2021, 11:26 AM ET)

-3. Open it in "Keyman".
-(You may need to download the file on an android device first.)

 - Note: I have difficulty in installing the keyboard on an iPad.
 The only working way is to send the link of this page to my [Telegram messenger](https://telegram.org/).
 In Telegram, click the link to view the page in Telegram, then click the link in Step 2, and then click "Open in Keyman" to start installation.

 - Note: on iPad/iPhone, if you want to install a new version of the keyboard, you need first to close Keyman.
 Double press the Home key on your iPad/iPhone and then wipe up Keyman to close it.
 Then follow the steps described above to install the keyboard.
 Otherwise, the new version of the keyboard will not be installed.
 The old version will come back.

+3. On your android device, open the downloaded keyboard file in "Keyman".
+On an iOS device, see note above.

 4. You need to add "Keyman" keyboard to your active keyboard list.